jeknov/nlp-research-lab/content/home/welcome.md

   css_class:
 ---

-The NLP Research Lab is a virtual center of excellence for Natural Language Processing research and practice.
+The NLP Research Lab is a virtual-only lab.
+Our team of researchers is working on the intersection of Natural Language Processing and Machine Learning for interdisciplinary applications, including:

+- Dialogue systems and chatbots,
+- NLP of social media content,
+- ML applications for mental health and cognitive impairment,
+- Interpretability of ML models.